-Tinnitus is nothing but a nuisance, which interrupts your daily routine by driving you up the wall.
+Tinnitus is a nuisance, which interrupts your daily routine by driving you up the wall.

 Ever asked why it's driving you up the wall?

-Once again, the answer is so simple.
+The answer is simple.
 It's because you let it do so.
 Anyone with tinnitus will know what I am saying when you find yourself in the middle of some quality time.
-I mean, your having a real ball when all the sudden something (or someone) makes you want to notice this sound in your head.
+I mean, you are having a real ball when all the sudden something (or someone) makes you want to notice this sound in your head.
 Think about it.
 Whilst you were having fun, I'm sure you didn't notice it at all.
 Not the slightest.
 This is because your mind was distracted.
 You were focusing on something else other than your Tinnitus.

 And this is what you should be doing.

 Focusing on something else OTHER than trying to concentrate on your own tinnitus.

 Ever had a badly cut finger?
 When you think about it, it throbs and hurts and is painful.
 If you were distracted though, you would most probably forget the discomfort because your brain is trained to ignore pain if it can.
 This is what we call basic instinct.

 Have you ever studied children?
 They fall over, they hurt themselves, and they freak out if they see their blood.
 But let's admit it people, as soon as you give them a candy bar they light up like a candle and forget the pain.
 This is because children are motivated mostly by instinct.
 As long as the kid is happy and occupied, they won't feel the pain.
 The minute you take his candy bar away and give him time to think about his wound, he'll start crying because he feels the pain again.